 Click here for our announcement on the City's Government Channel

 If at all possible shop during daylight hours.
-If you must shop at night, go with a friend or family member.
+If shopping at night, go with a friend or family member.

 - Dress casually and comfortably.

 - Limit the number of personal belongings being carried, such as a purse or wallet, if possible.

 - Be extra careful if carrying a wallet or purse, secure it so it is not a target in congested areas.